Where do we go from here?

 - “That Albertans understand the impact of dementia and actively work towards optimal brain health.

 - That Albertans living with dementia and their caregivers are supported in their communities.

 - Timely recognition, diagnosis and clinical management through primary health care, supported by specialist services.

 - Timely, accessible, integrated and high-quality dementia care and services.”

 Community and Social Services provides a wide variety of social-based benefits and programs, which are discussed in Section 5.3 of this document.
-This ministry was previously part of Alberta Human Services.
 It includes Alberta Supports which is a walk-in service that provides information and accepts applications for human services programs including those specifically related to seniors and people with disabilities.